 Contracts & employment

-Employment law issues in sport including advice on employment contracts, terms and restraint of trade clauses including transfer, draft and salary cap rules.
+Employment law issues in sport include employment contracts, and terms and restraint of trade clauses, including transfer, draft and salary cap rules.
 We can also provide advice on termination and redundancies.

 Discrimination and equal opportunity are hot topics across the sporting sector.
 We can assist you in asserting your rights in relation to discrimination centred on disability, race, religion, gender and age.
 We advise locally and nationally on gender discrimination and pregnancy issues.
 You can also be represented in cases of harassment, bullying and vilification.

 What are your rights in relation to defamation and privacy?
 In the ever evolving area of online defamation, we are abreast of the current issues and can assert your rights around defamatory comments in all forms of media.

 You may be concerned about injury and consequential problems as the result of participating in a sport.
 Our team can review both on-field and off-field incidents and provide tailored advice.
 We have a particular expertise in the evolving debate about concussion and liability.

 Liability for injuries in sport varies by state or territory.
 It may include possible claims under insurance or workers compensation.
 The issues involved in personal injury can cover risk management; negligence by leagues, clubs and athletes; intentional and negligent actions; pre-existing injuries; liability of venues, such as gyms and fitness centres; and the duty of care owed by the coach, manager or team doctor.